Chris Gabrieli, Chairman (Biography)

 Judy Pagliuca (Biography)

-Patrick Tutwiler, Ph.D., Secretary of the Executive Office of Education (Biography)
+Patrick Tutwiler, Ph.D., Ex Officio, Secretary of Education (Biography)

 Non-Voting Positions